Fulguritude/Schelling-Games-Engine/README.md

 The overall pipeline has been thoroughly tested, but a lot of the optional features (some graph types, some distributions, etc.) have not.

 With too many iterations or too big a size (topology, amount of agents), the app can get slowed down or launch "App not responding; Wait or Force Quit" pop-ups.

-I have beginnings of a "custom node position config" feature, but it's not fully implemented.

 Also, Hide/Show labels display sometimes doesn't show all labels.